Clark-E/inclusive-serenity/README.md

 # SerenityOS

-Graphical Unix-like operating system for x86-64 computers.
+Graphical Unix-like operating system for x86-64 computers, except it uses inclusive language (by gender neutral pronouns.)

+Currently a work in progress, Feel free to make a PR!

+Here's the original readme:

 **NOTE:** The Ladybird cross-platform web browser project is now separate from SerenityOS, and is now actively developed in the [LadybirdBrowser/ladybird](https://github.com/LadybirdBrowser/ladybird) repository.